chriskrycho/v5.chriskrycho.com/site/journal/2020/Private Chat and DMs Are Good Actually.md

 Another legitimate problem is people abusing private conversation as a way to do an end-around on the official channels.
 This is not specific to chat, either, though: people use private meetings as a way of getting around formal decision-making approaches in the office, too.
 Again, the key is that the reasons for decisions are clearly articulated and open to feedback from all relevant parties.
 If a decision suddenly changes and there isn’t a clearly-visible reason why, there is an organizational problem… but one that would have existed regardless of whether chat was involved at all.

-A final note here: it’s possible to weaponize these dynamics: “Why wasn’t this handled privately?” and “Shouldn’t we be having this conversation in public?” are legitimate questions at times, but I have also seen people use them to manipulate instead.
-In particular, be wary of individuals who push loudly for decisions to be made in public, but themselves regularly use private channels for decision-making.
-That move is just abusing the stated norm for their own power and advantage.
-If you have the institutional clout, confront it directly when you see it happen.
-If you don’t have the clout to pull that off, try to raise it with someone who does.
-If it’s a pattern with multiple leaders around you, such that you don’t have anyone to raise it with safely, find another team as quickly as you can.

 ## On Inertia

 The other real reason to encourage people to “default to public” is that private chat has inertia on its side.
 If a team defaults to private, even conversations which would benefit from being public are likely to end up remaining private.
 There isn’t a one-size-fits-all solution here, though, for all the reasons that private chat can be good.
 The best we can do here is have a habit—especially as leaders—of moving conversations to public whenever there is no reason for it to be private.